byro23/Advanced-iOS-AT3/README.md

   - Account creation and detail storage achieved through Google FirebaseAuth/Firebase Firestore
   - Screenshot:
   - ![Simulator Screenshot - iPhone 16 Pro - 2024-10-13 at 10 17 34](https://github.com/user-attachments/assets/646b662c-be39-49c9-8e6d-f40c1cf0294d)

+## Error Handling Strategy

+The primary techniques employed for error handling are:
+- do-catch blocks for operations that can throw exceptions.
+This is mainly involved with API calls and remote database access.
+- Console logs providing a localised description of the error to improve troubleshooting efficiency.
+- Errors that impact the user are communicated through popups or status messages.
+- Default behaviours for unexpected inputs or failures to prevent crashes.

 ## **Note**